T

 bar

-The original and most famous ruin bar in Budapest, Szimpla Kert is a labyrinth of quirky rooms filled with eclectic art, furniture, and a lively atmosphere.
-It's a must-visit for experiencing Budapest's unique nightlife.
+Budapest's most famous ruin bar, Szimpla Kert is a labyrinth of quirky rooms filled with eclectic art, salvaged furniture, and a vibrant atmosphere.
+It's a must-visit for experiencing the city's unique nightlife.

-• Explore all the different rooms; each has its own vibe.
+• Explore all the different rooms; each has its own unique theme.

 1. Morning